input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### February version of Peras

-A reasonable set of [protocol parameters](peras-iosim/analyses/parameters-v1/protocol.yaml) and [network configuration](peras-iosim/analyses/parameters-v1/network.yaml) was set for a 100-node network with a mean committee size of 10.
+A semi-realistic set of protocol parameters and network configuration was set for a 100-node network with a mean committee size of 10.

 Committee selection in the following simulation was set by limiting each node to a maximum of one vote.
 (However, the March version of the protocol clarifies that a node may have more the one vote.)
 The probability of becoming a member of the voting committee in a given round is